27. What I Gained From Being Pruned

 By Viola, Italy

 One day, Jennifer sent a message pointing out some issues with our videos.
 When I saw it, I felt opposed for a moment.
 I’d already discussed and addressed these issues with the others.
 Why was she bringing them up again?
 I wanted to say something in my defense, but when I stopped to think about it, if she pointed it out, there must still be oversights or shortcomings with the work.
 So, I took the initiative to ask Jennifer about it.
-After gaining an in-depth understanding, I finally realized I only discussed these issues with the brothers and sisters, but hadn’t followed up on their work in a timely manner afterward.
+After gaining an in-depth understanding, I finally realized I only discussed these issues with the brothers and sisters, but hadn’t followed up on their work in a timely manner afterward, so these problems weren’t fully resolved.
 I also realized that I wasn’t being proactive and responsible toward my work, but I was just passively waiting for others to point out problems before resolving them.
-So, I took the initiative to ask the others what problems still existed in our videos, and fellowshiped and resolved them in a timely manner.
-After a period of time, it was clear there were less and less problems, and I felt at peace and relieved in my duty.
+So, I took the initiative to ask the others what problems still existed in our videos, and fellowshipped and resolved them in a timely manner.
+After a period of time, it was clear there were fewer and fewer problems, and I felt at peace and relieved in my duty.
 I also felt in my heart that only by being able to take others’ suggestions, seek the truth and solve my problems can I do my duty well.
 Thanks be to God!

 Previous: 26.
 Responsibility Is Key to Preaching the Gospel Well